SLC38A12

-Transmembrane protein 104 (TMEM104) is a protein that in humans is encoded by the TMEM104 gene.
-The aliases of TMEM104 are FLJ00021 and FLJ20255.
-Humans have a 163,255 base pair long gene coding sequence, 4703 base pair long mRNA, and 496 amino acid long protein sequence.
-In Eukaryotes, the TMEM104 gene is conserved.
+Solute carrier family 38 member 12 (SLC38A12) is a protein that in humans is encoded by the SLC38A12 gene (previously TMEM104).
+Not much has been reported about the function of this protein, but it is predicted to be located in the cell membrane.

 Gene

 Location

 TMEM104 is located on human chromosome 17 at the locus 17q25.1.
 TMEM104 is located between the genes NAT9 and GRIN2C.

 Transcripts

 There are 7 main transcription variants: isoform 1, isoform 2, variant X1 - X5.
 TMEM104 is predicted to have a promoter region 150 base pairs upstream of the start of transcription.
 The promoter region of Homo sapien TMEM104 compared to other organisms is very unconserved.
 It was hard to find anything outside of Mammalia species and most were found under Primates.